makers-for-life/makair-control-ui/doc/system/README.md

 The script `makair-restart`, triggered by _udevil_ on USB detection handles reconfiguring and restarting the UI to log data onto the USB if necessary.

-These packages are required for on-the-fly recording the telemetry the USB telemetry: `usdisks2` `devmon`
+These packages are required for on-the-fly recording the telemetry the USB telemetry: `usdisks2` and `devmon`